 This is a recent scientific article that studied the effect of NFP on relationships.

 I purchased a Fitbit device close to two years ago, and within months I noticed that my heart rate appeared to be correlating with the phases of my cycle.
-Now eighteen cycles into comparing my heart rate to other fertility signs, I can say with confidence that it has lined up every cycle.
+I’ve been charting resting heart rate since 2018, and I can say with confidence that it has lined up every cycle.
 This shouldn’t be too surprising because we already know that progesterone causes basal body temperature to rise, but heart rate does not exactly follow that pattern.
+Heart Rate also rises in response to high estrogen levels in the fertile window.

 We have known about the possible connection between heart rate and the menstrual cycle for over a century, but in the last 50 years a few studies have taken a closer look.